MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-deploy-luis.md

 [!INCLUDE [applies-to-v4](../includes/applies-to.md)]

-The Bot Framework SDK Command Line Interface (CLI) defines a variety of commands to enable automating the process of creating, updating and deleting LUIS properties.
+The Bot Framework SDK Command Line Interface (CLI) lets you automate the management of LUIS apps.
+It lets you create, update, and delete LUIS properties from the command line or a script.

 ## Prerequisites